sinajet/PSFFPKG/README.md

 ## ⚙️ How It Works

-This tool calculates the total size of your input directory, adds a safety buffer (slack space), and runs the following command via `UFS2Tool`:
+This tool calculates the total size of your input directory, adds a safety buffer (slack space), and constructs the UFS2 image.

-bash
+The logic used to create the filesystem (block sizes and format) is based on the methodology documented by **earthonion** in the [mkufs2 repository](https://github.com/earthonion/mkufs2) for creating valid UFS images on FreeBSD.

+The tool executes the following command via `UFS2Tool`: bash
 UFS2Tool.exe newfs -O 2 -b 32768 -f 4096 -D "Input_Dir" "Temp_Image.img"